uwla/lacl/README.md

-**OBS**: If your model needs to use both `Permissionable` and `HasRole`  traits, then you will be better off using the `PermissionableHasRole`  trait,  which  is basically a mix of the both that solves a method conflict between the two.
-That could be the case for the `User` class, which could have roles and at  the  same time be a permissionable model.
+**OBS**: If your model needs to use both `Permissionable` and `HasRole`  traits, then you will be better off using the `PermissionableHasRole`  trait,  which  is basically a mix of the both that solves conflict declarations between them.
+That could be the case for the `User` class, which could have roles and, at the  same time, be a permissionable model.

 Here is a summary of the auxiliary methods provided by `Permissionable`: